bgabbasov/menta-0.3/doc/analysis/perceiving-modelling.md

   1. Detect Problem description
     2. Detect desired state in problem description

+They end up with analysis results: Way2Think and probability pair.

 ## Selector chooses most probable variant according to Critics estimates:

+## _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable.

 ## Direct instruction case
 Activates Simulation Way2Think with Instruction model.